 2. The Edinburgh Welcome Hub.

 - The welcome hub is located at the Clocktower Estate in the Vega Building (Vega Building, Clocktower Estate, Flassches Yard, South Gyle Crescent, EH12 9LB).
 It’s open 9-17 during weekdays and 9-16 during weekends.

 - There’s transport available from the Hampton by Hilton Hotel (at the airport) to the welcome hub.
 Inquire at the hotel reception.
 If you’re not at this hotel, you can get free transport from the council by contacting them on +44 131 200 2306.

 - It has interpreters if you do not speak English.

 - If you arrive out of hours and cannot access the welcome hub on the day of your arrival, you can request help with getting there the next working day.

 NB!
 There’s been controversy around the fact that the volunteers running the Glasgow Information Hub at Edward House have been involved in Russian anti-draft activism.
 Here’s a statement by AUGB Glasgow.

-- The volunteer-manned information hub is located at Edward House (199 Sauchiehall Street, Glasgow, G2 3EX).
-It’s open every Wednesday and Friday from 12:00 until 17:00.
+- The volunteer-manned information hub is located at Ground floor, 249 West George Street, G2 4QE.
+It’s open Monday to Friday from 10:00 until 14:00.
 This hub provides social and informational support as well as assistance with filling in Universal Credit forms, BRP applications, etc.